Imma-whyte/Heart-Attack-Analysis--EDA-Logistic-Regression/README.md

 ##### Model and Analysis:

 A model was created which included thirteen variables and the target.
-A list of all fourteen variables is given below in table 1.
 A logic regression analysis was performed to determine which variables are the best indicators to predict a heart attack.
-A total of two runs were completed.
 The model was evaluated using the pseudo r-squared, statistical accuracy, MCC, precision, recall, specificity, f-score, confusion matrix, Receiver Operating Characteristic (ROC) and Area Under Curve (AUC).
-This model was also then used to history match and predict number of heart attacks in patients check for reliability of the model again.